 PREREQUISITES: AT LEAST SOPHOMORE STANDING.
 PREFERENCE WILL BE GIVEN TO STUDENTS WHO HAVE COMPLETED PSYC 271, AND WHO PLAN TO APPLY TO GRADUATE SCHOOL.
 OFFERED MOST SEMESTERS

-Social Psychology - Dr. Anne Zell's research relates to social and positive psychology.
-Her research topics have included humility, forgiveness, self-control, how competition affects relationships, moral evaluations of deception, and how receiving praise affects people.
-Recently, students in her lab have conducted both experiments and correlational studies on these topics.
+Social Psychology - Dr. Anne Zell's esearch relates to social, positive, and political psychology.
+Her research topics have included motivated reasoning; humility, narcissism, and entitled behavior; forgiveness; self-control; how competition affects relationships; and moral tradeoffs.
+Students in her lab have conducted both experiments and correlational studies on these topics.

 Enrollment in directed research is selective, and space is limited.
 Therefore, if you would like to enroll in directed research, you must first apply and be accepted.
 Research teams will be filled on a “first come, first served” basis.
 The earlier your application materials are complete, the earlier you can finalize your registration plans.

 To apply, you need to do the following: